timescale/docs/cloud/high-availability.md

 # High availability
 Timescale Cloud uses various methods to ensure that your service remains available.
-This section covers some of the strategies used by Timescale Cloud to increase service availability.
+This section covers some of the strategies used to increase service availability.

 High availability (HA) is achieved by increasing redundancy and